 What hamster breeds are there and what one is right for me?

-So you have decided to embark on a journey of hamster ownership, and now have to make the decision on what hamster breeds you should consider.
+So you have decided to embark on a journey of hamster ownership, and now you have to decide what hamster breeds you should consider.

 You may have thought a hamster is a hamster, right? wrong!
 There are several different hamster breeds out there, and choosing the right one for you and your family is a very important decision.